-Students will be dismissed at 2:52 p.m.
-Walkers are not to loiter in the lobby area or anywhere on school property and should leave immediately so as not to crowd the bus loading area.
+- Students will be dismissed at 2:52 p.m. - Walkers are not to loiter in the lobby area or anywhere on school property and should leave immediately so as not to crowd the bus loading area.
 Students are not permitted to return to school after leaving school property.
-Bus riders are not permitted to leave school property for any reason.
-Failure to follow these rules will result in disciplinary action.
+This includes the athletic lobby and gym areas. - Failure to follow these rules will result in disciplinary action.
 Students should not be in the halls after 3:00 p.m. unless they are receiving individual help from a teacher, or are under the direct supervision of a district employee.